Semiparametric Estimation of Treatment Effects in Observational Studies with Heterogeneous Partial Interference: Model Setup

-Under Assumption \ref{ass:partial-prop-exchangeable}, a unit's treatment assignment probability can be affected differently by the treatments of neighbors in distinct subsets, which we referred to as the \emph{third source of heterogeneity}.
-The variation across subsets can be arbitrary through the use of vectorized $\gvec$.
-In addition, a unit's treatment assignment probability can also be affected differently by the covariates of neighbors in different subsets, which we referred to as the \emph{fourth source of heterogeneity}.
+Under Assumption \ref{ass:partial-prop-exchangeable}, a unit's treatment assignment probability can be impacted differently by the treatments and covariates of neighbors in \emph{distinct} subsets, but is invariant under arbitrary permutations of units within the same subset.

-For neighbors within the same subset, Assumption \ref{ass:partial-prop-exchangeable} assumes that the permutation invariance property holds for how their treatment assignments \emph{and} covariates affect a unit's treatment.
-This invariance property is similar to the invariance of the conditional outcome model.

-Note that we do not view Assumptions \ref{ass:cond-outcome-partial-exchangeable} and \ref{ass:partial-prop-exchangeable} as restrictive assumptions, since these two assumptions always hold for $m = n$ (the number of partitions equals to the cluster size).
-Rather, we view these two assumptions as a possible approach to leverage domain knowledge to simplify the definition and estimation of treatment effects.

 Lastly, the overlap assumption in Assumption \ref{ass:overlap} can also be simplified to $ 0 < \underline{p} \leq p_{i,(z,\gvec)}(\c(X)) \leq \overline{p}<1$ for any $\c(X),i,z$ and $\gvec$ under Assumptions \ref{ass:cond-outcome-partial-exchangeable} and \ref{ass:partial-prop-exchangeable}.
 In practice, this overlap assumption can be harder to assess compared to the classical setting, due to the high dimensionality of treatment levels induced by interference.
 This problem is of independent interest and left for future works.